-Fresh, easy Tuna Salad Lettuce Wraps are your new best friend for lunchtime!
+Fresh, easy Tuna Lettuce Wraps are your new best friend for lunchtime!
 This quick recipe comes together in minutes and is packed with protein and healthy fat to keep you feeling alert and energized throughout the day.

 Tuna Salad Lettuce Wraps made mayo-free.
 This protein-packed lunch recipe comes together in minutes and is incredibly satiating!